ptarmiganlabs/butler-sheet-icons/README.md

 Default logging level is `info`.

+### Hidden sheets never updated

+If a sheet is hidden in a Qlik Sense app, Butler Sheet Icons will not update the sheet's thumbnail image.

+In QSEoW it is possible to hide sheets by using the "Hide sheet" option in the sheet's properties, wheres this is currently not possible in QS Cloud.
+Still, Butler Sheet Icons handles hidden sheets the same way in both QSEoW and QS Cloud.

 ### Which part of each sheet to use as thumbnail

 A sheet in a standard Qlik Sense application consists of several parts.